Your alpine experiences

 Experience the feeling of freedom and the spectacular views on a tandem flight from the Action Mountain Penken to Mayrhofen.
 Mayrhofen is bookmarked by paragliders for its outstanding thermals.
 Take off to the skies and enjoy the amazing feeling of flying!

-Take a look behind the scenes of the Penkenbahn!
-In the summer months our guests can take a guided tour of the ultra-modern 3S Penkenbahn.
-Enjoy a cup of coffee and a slice of cake in the Gschösswand mountain restaurant afterwards and let the tour impressions sink in.
+Take a look behind the scenes of the 3S Penkenbahn!
+Our guests can take a guided tour of the ultra-modern 3S Penkenbahn every Wednesday.
+Enjoy a cup of coffee and a slice of cake in the mountain restaurant afterwards and let the tour impressions sink in.

 A good sense of balance and a dose of courage are most definitely needed by any kids, teenagers or adults who want to complete one of the eleven adventure trials on the E-Trial parcours on the Action Mountain Penken.